Mayeda-Research-Group/transport_sims/README.md

 4.	genstudysamp.R: creates a sampling variable S in target population based on S model params that is used to “select” people in each simulation run.
 Allows for some variability in the # sampled each time, but the goal is to sample 3,000 people.

-5. CreateWeights.R: This is a function that creates 2 sets of IOSW weights.
+5. CreateWeights.R: This is a function that creates several sets of IOSW weights.
 Both use a logistic regression model for selection (representative sample of target vs. S=1 from genstudysamp.R above), and the second also models A given C in the study sample, as an IPTW to control confounding.

-6. ApplyWeights.R: This function applies the 2 versions of weights (DW weights are just ioSW, ID weights are IOSW*IPTW), and a third version (DW weights, with standardization over C later) created above to estimate the target estimand (ATE).
+6. ApplyWeights.R: This function applies the weights created above to estimate the target estimands (PO means and TATE).

-7. RunOutcomeModels.R: This script runs 5 versions of outcome modeling.
-It first runs an outcome model for Y in the study sample, and models for the mediator Z in both the study sample and SRS of target.
-Then, it creates exposed and unexposed replicates of the SRS of the target to predict Y, and Z (depending on the version of the OM estimator), and calculates ATEs.
-The final approach uses just the OM for Y to predict Y in the SRS of the target,  but standardizes to the distribution of C when estimating ATE.
+7. RunOutcomeModels.R: This script runs several versions of outcome modeling to estimate PO means and TATE

+8. GetDREstimates.R: This script runs several doubly robust estimators, combining unbiased IOSW and OM estimators to estimate PO means and TATE.

 Results summary
-1. ResultsPlots.R: Loads in and summarizes data for each scenario, including extra runs to get to 5,000 total per scenario, then creates plots with final output.
+1. ResultsPlotsR1.R: Loads in and summarizes data for each scenario, including extra runs to get to 5,000 total per scenario, then creates plots with final output.

-2. Suppdata.R: This script creates the table of parameters for the supplement, and  runs a mini version of the simulation (1 run each of S4 and S9) to explain results for a couple of key estimators for the supplemental materials.
+2. SuppdataR1.R: This script creates the table of parameters for the supplement, and  runs a mini version of the simulation (1 run each of S4 and S9) to explain results for a couple of key estimators for the supplemental materials.